hariprasathvs/cypress-api-logger/README.md

   Controls the maximum number of lines displayed for the response body.

     - **`displayFields`**:
-  `['method', 'url', 'status', 'requestBody', 'requestHeaders', 'responseBody', 'responseHeaders', 'duration']`
+  `['method', 'url', 'status', 'requestBody', 'requestHeaders', 'responseBody', 'responseHeaders', 'duration', 'graphqlQuery']`
   Specifies which fields should be displayed in the logs.

     - **`enableApiLogging`**: `true`
   Toggles API logging.
+When set to `false`, no logs will be displayed.

+    - **`enableGraphQLLogging`**: `true`
+  Toggles GrpahQL API logging.
 When set to `false`, no logs will be displayed.

         #### Example Usage: